 I am so grateful that I failed at three attempts at suicide.
 I am just so grateful to be alive.
 I am grateful to be off drugs and for some many things in my life now

 What has really worked for me in recovery was that I worked hard in treatment.
 I did what I was told.
-The foundation of my recovery has been GRATITUDE and more gratitude.
+The foundation of Bones recovery has been GRATITUDE and more gratitude.

 I stayed at a halfway house for about ten months.
 This really worked for me.
 Being around fellow recovering addicts in a safe and secure environment paved the way for me to start living a normal life without drugs.